bushstas/classy-loader/README.md

     prefixAutoResolving: <big>**"file"**</big><br>
     The loader will try to form local prefixes from js/css file names:<br>
     "SuperItem.js" or "super-item.js" or "super_item.js"
-    to prefix "super" + delimiter + "item"
+    to prefix "super" + delimiter + "item"<br>
+    so you'll have to syncronize JS and CSS file names
   </li>

   <li>
     prefixAutoResolving: <big>**"folder"**</big><br>
     The loader will try to form local prefixes from js/css folder names:<br>
     "SuperItem/index.js" or "super-item/some.js" or "super_item/any.js"
-    to prefix "super" + delimiter + "item"
+    to prefix "super" + delimiter + "item"<br>
+    so JS and CSS will be syncronized as they both located in the same directory (aren't they?)
   </li>
 </ol>